Tiggorssen/mesos-scheduler-client/README.md

 # Java based Mesos Scheduler client

-A wrapper around the mesos java RX client found [here](https://github.com/mesosphere/mesos-rxjava).
-If you are comfortable with RXJava then I recommend to use that implementation directly.
+This is a simple client for easier implementation of scheduler logic.
+It is a wrapper around the mesos [RxJava client](https://github.com/mesosphere/mesos-rxjava).
+But no RxJava is needed for implementation.

+Built in is that the wrapper remembers frameworkId and handles acknowledge calls automatically.

 ## Usage